MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-node-unusable-state.md

 When you create the pool, you can specify multiple managed identities.
 If the managed identity defined in the node identity reference (configured in the auto-storage account) isn't added to the pool identity, nodes can't use the correct managed identity for authentication.
 This causes the application package download process fails, which causes the node to be unusable.

-### Solution: re-create the pool with the right managed identity
+### Solution: Re-create the pool with the right managed identity

 To resolve this issue, re-create the pool with the right managed identity defined in the node identity reference.
 For more information about using Batch pool managed identity, see [Set up managed identity in your batch pool](use-managed-identities-azure-batch-account-pool.md#set-up-managed-identity-in-your-batch-pool).